autibequi/notes/Cheatsheets/CEH.md

 To create a container that will keep running in the background run:

-> docker run -d --name kali kalilinux/kali-linux-docker tail -f /dev/null
+> docker run --net="host" --privileged -d --name kali kalilinux/kali-linux-docker tail -f /dev/null

 If the container is not running simply execute: